 The body coloration is on the darker side, with it being dark brown or black, while the legs have a relatively lighter shade.
 The body is round and bears approximately 40-45 segments.

 The Giant African Millipedes are mostly found crawling on the rainforest’s floors, which are rich in biodiversity.
 The region provides ideal conditions for its survival.
-Feeding habits mainly consist of detritus, like several other species, which mainly includes dead decaying organic matter, leaves, etc.

 Special Mention

-Almost every one of the millipedes that we have mentioned in today’s list has its body length in centimeters.
+Almost every one of the millipedes that we have mentioned in today’s list has a body length in centimeters.
 Did you know there existed a time when prehistoric millipedes with an alarming length of nearly 9 feet crawled around on this very Earth?

 Well, a recent fossil discovery of the extinct Arthopleura genus says it all.
 This long-lost genus roamed the Earth around 325 million years ago and made us wonder what would have happened if they existed to date.